Accessibility

 So what’s the problem?

 Computer programs, called assistive technology, read digital information to people who can’t see it.
-The information that the assistive technology reads needs to be set up a certain way.
+The information that assistive technology reads needs to be set up in a certain way.
 Otherwise, it won’t be able to read it or may even misread it.

 Assistive technology reads websites, emails, documents, and other digital information.